Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 \begin{lemma} The functor $\Omega_{BD_1,+}$ is left adjoint to the functor $\b_{BD_1,+}$ from complete non-unital almost commutative DGAAs $A$ over $R$ to non-counital almost cocommutative DGACs $C$ over $R$. \end{lemma} \begin{proof} Given $A$ and $C$, the sets $\Hom_{DGAA}(\Omega_+C,A)$ and $\Hom(C, \b A)$ can both be identified with the set

-where the product $\smile$ combines multiplication on $A$ with comultiplication on $C$. \end{proof} Observe that the product $\smile$ makes the complex $\HHom_R(C,A)$ into an almost commutative DGAA, so $F_1\HHom_R(C,A)$ is closed under the commutator, hence a differential graded Lie algebra (DGLA).
+where the product $\smile$ combines multiplication on $A$ with comultiplication on $C$. \end{proof} Observe that the product $\smile$ makes the complex $\HHom_R(C,A)$ into an almost commutative DGAA, so $F_1\HHom_R(C,A)$ is closed under the commutator, hence a DGLA.

 \begin{lemma} If $A$ is a complete filtered non-unital almost commutative DGAA with $\gr_FA$ flat over $R$, then the co-unit $\vareps_A\co \Omega_{BD_1,+}\b_{BD_1,+}A \to A$ of the adjunction is a filtered quasi-isomorphism. \end{lemma} \begin{proof} It suffices to show that $\vareps$ gives quasi-isomorphisms on the graded algebras associated to the filtrations.
 The functors $\gr_{\beta}\b_{BD_1,+}$ and $\gr_{\beta^*}\Omega_{BD_1,+}$ are then just the bar and cobar functors for the Poisson operad, equipped with a $\bG_m$-action setting the commutative multiplication to be of weight $0$ and the Lie bracket of weight $-1$.
-For $\hbar$ a formal variable of weight $1$, the graded Poisson operad can be written as $\Com \circ \hbar^{-1} \Lie$, where $(\hbar \cP)(i):= \hbar^{i-1}\cP(i)$ for any operad $\cP$.
-The $\bG_m$-equivariant Koszul dual of the graded Poisson operad is then $(\Com \circ \hbar^{-1} \Lie)^! = (\hbar \Com) \circ \Lie = \hbar (\Com \circ \hbar^{-1} \Lie) $, so it is self-dual after a shift in filtrations.
+For $\hbar$ a formal variable of weight $-1$, the graded Poisson operad can be written as $\Com \circ \hbar \Lie$, where $(\hbar \cP)(i):= \hbar^{i-1}\cP(i)$ for any operad $\cP$.
+The $\bG_m$-equivariant Koszul dual of the graded Poisson operad is then $(\Com \circ \hbar \Lie)^! = (\hbar^{-1} \Com) \circ \Lie = \hbar^{-1} (\Com \circ \hbar \Lie) $, so it is self-dual after a shift in filtrations.
 This shift is precisely the difference between PBW and lower central series, so $\gr \vareps$ is a graded quasi-isomorphism by Koszul duality for the Poisson operad. \end{proof}